EtienneLamoureux/sc-trade-companion/README.md

 2. Turn off hints (Options > Game settings > Show Hints, Control Hints)
 3. Turn off global chat (<kbd>F12</kbd> by default)
 4. If you use `r_DisplayInfo`, make sure the text doesn’t intrude on the screen
-5. Try to minimize glare
+5. Try to minimize glare, by positioning your character or by adjusting the "Gamma", "Brightness" and "Contrast" in the "Graphics" options

 ## F.A.Q.
 ### Why would I use this?